eastcoastninja/web-dev-notes/javascript/you-don't-know-js-notes.md

 ```==```(loose-equals) ```===```(strict-equals) ```!=```(loose not-equals) ```!==```(strict not-equals)

 ## Values & Types
-Two different representations for values:
+Two different representations for values: **Primitives and Literals**
 **6 Primitive data types values: Number, String, Boolean, null, undefined, and Symbol**
 Values that are included directly in the source code are called literals.
 Theses are fixed values, not variables, that you literally provide in your script.
 **7 Literal data types are: Array literals, Boolean literals, Floating-point literals, Integers, Object literals, RegExp literals, and String literals**